 intro

-The Office of Inclusion and Diversity provides education and consultative services to support Auburn University toward the most productive, vibrant, collaborative and welcoming environment for all.
-With an increasingly diverse campus, workforce and global economy, diversity, equity and inclusion knowledge and skills are vital to maximize organizational performance, collaboration, innovation and outcomes.
+The Office of Inclusion and Diversity supports Auburn University toward the most productive, vibrant, collaborative and welcoming environment for all.
+With an increasingly diverse campus, workforce and global economy, access and opportunity knowledge and skills are vital to maximize organizational performance, collaboration, innovation and outcomes.
 We use research-informed strategy to address challenges at varying scales and contribute to the organizational learning and strategic goals of our campus.
-The diversity consultation process assists with planning and coaching to maximize opportunities to become more diverse, equitable and inclusive throughout the Auburn University campus.
 We are committed to providing outstanding research-informed support that creates sustainable change.
-Allow us to partner with you to build your organization’s capacity to address diversity, equity and inclusion in intentional and strategic ways.

 Please contact Dr. Rochelle Johnson, director, Diversity Education and Engagement, at rwj0009@auburn.edu for questions.